PaulOhNoes/FullStackOpen2022/README.md

 # FullStackOpen2022
-Learning React, Redux, and more.
+Learning React, Redux, MongoDB, Heroku, and more